An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Details on included radiomics algorithms and hyperparameters

 Some of the features have parameters themselves, such as the scale on which a derivative is taken.
 As some features are rather computationally expensive to extract, we do not include these parameters directly as hyperparameters in the CASH problem.
 Instead, the features are extracted for a predefined range of parameter values.
 In the next components, feature selection algorithms are employed to select the most relevant features and thus parameters.
 The used parameter ranges are reported in \autoref{tab: Features}.

 Radiomics studies may involve multiple scans per sample, e.g. in multimodal (MRI + CT) or multi-contrast (T1-weighted MRI + T2-weighted MRI) studies.
 Commonly, radiomics features are defined on a single image, which also holds for the features described in this study.
-Hence, when multiple scans per sample are included, the 564 radiomics features are extracted per scan and concatenated.
+Hence, when multiple scans per sample are included, the 564 radiomics features are extracted per scan and concatenated, which in this study only is used in the Prostate dataset.

-\subsubsection{Feature and sample preprocessing}
+\subsection{Feature and sample preprocessing}

 We define feature and sample preprocessing as all algorithms that can be used between the feature extraction and machine learning components.
 The order of these algorithms in the {\toolbox{WORC}} framework is fixed and given in \autoref{table: hyperparameters}.